BoulderDS/CSCI-4622-Machine-Learning-18fa/info/project.md

 * Explain the motivation for your approaches.
 For example, features shouldn't come out of nowhere; you should have a clear domain-specific story for how you derived the features or an error analysis motivations for the features you create.

-## Grade
+## Grading

-The grade will be as follows:
+The grading will use the following split:

 * Proposal: 4 points,
 * Hackathon week participation: 4 points,